Winter is one of the five amazing seasons you can experience in Virginia's Blue Ridge.

 2. Museums Full of Family Fun

 The kids will love participating in the art-making process at the Art Venture Gallery inside the Taubman Museum of Art.
-Next, step into a new habitat at the exotic butterfly exhibit inside the Science Museum of Western Virginia or check out the assortment of activities and experiences at the Kids Square Children's Museum.
-And finally, see who in the family can claim the title of "Pinball Wizard" by playing some games at the Roanoke Pinball Museum.
+Next, learn something new at the interactive exhibits at the Science Museum of Western Virginia or check out the assortment of activities and experiences at the Kids Square Children's Museum.
+And finally, see who in the family can claim the title of "Pinball Wizard" by playing some games at the Roanoke Pinball Museum (pictured above) or classic arcade favorites like PONG at the Roanoke STARCADE.

 3. Warm Up with Local Craft Beer